220110-Java-React-Enterprise/Curriculum-Notes/notes/misc/revature-training.md

 # 1-on-1's
 During unstructured time I will frequently be conducting 1-on-1 meetings with you and your peers.
 If you don't hear from me about setting up such a meeting, do not worry.
 These meetings are often used to discuss your individual progress, and if I don't reach out to you it just means I don't feel the need to discuss it (as in: you're doing great and I just don't have the time to tell you that).
 If for any reason you would like to discuss anything at all with me in a private setting, please feel free to reach out and we will schedule a 1-on-1.
 These can be time consuming, but I will make every effort to conduct any and all private meetings in a timely manner.
 It may mean we have to have our 1-on-1 during lunch or a break, but rest assured I'll give you the opportunity to make up that lost break time.

+# Dress code
+### Note: Dress code applies even if we are remote, and even if you don't expect to turn your camera on.
+You are required to abide by the dress code every day.
+Our normal dress code is business casual.
+For the guys I can say this means a button up shirt or polo without graphics or text, tucked into long non-denim pants.
+For ladies, I have no clue, but if you need assistance with figuring out business casual I can put you in contact with a trainer more familiar with ladies' wardrobe options.

+Sometimes we will dress up in business professional.
+This is the attire you should be wearing to interviews.
+Business professional will be required for showcases, panels, and interviews.
+We also expect you to wear business professional attire on your first days of client project until you have had the chance to see the expected dress code of the office.
+For the first few weeks of training I will ask you to wear business professional on Mondays.
+For men, business professional is casual + tie and jacket.
+Ladies, again I am not familiar enough with your options.

+Sometimes we might have a "dress down" or casual day.
+For guys this means you can untuck those shirts and even wear jeans.
+Ladies, you get the drill by now.
+If you have any questions I can get in touch with someone to answer them.
+Profane or explicit text, graphics, or designs are never approporiate.
+Extremely suggestive or revealing clothing is also never approporiate.

+# Zoom Ettiquite
+We will be conducting our training in Zoom.
+Everyone needs a webcam and microphone of sufficent quality, this is an absolute requirement.
+ - You should be ready to turn on your camera at any time if I ask.
+ - I expect everyone to have their cameras on for at least a little bit daily, but I won't ask you to be on camera all day.
+ - I don't always see all of the zoom chat, if you need something click "raise hand".
+ - Everyone's mic should be muted at all times while they are not speaking.
+I will be muting you if you are making noise.
+If it becomes a problem we will have to have words.
+ - Use the "raise hand" button to get my attention.
+Please avoid inturrupting by unmuting and speaking.
+I will pause and call on raised hands as soon as possible.
+ - Please do not hesitate to raise your hand and ask me about anything at all.
+Don't be intimidated by these bulletpoints, I want to hear from you!
+ - You will be required to have your camera on during presentations, QCs, panels, and interviews.

+# Bullying
+Don't do it.
+I expect everyone to be totally professional at all times.
+I have a zero tollerance policy for bullying and other unprofessional behavior.
+Please do not make me take action about unprofessionalism.
+You may not be best friends with everyone you work with, but you should be polite, courteous, and professional with everyone.
+If you are curious what constitutes unprofessional behavior or bullying, ask.